Housing

 A tenancy agreement is an important document and is the legal contract between you and your landlord.
 The tenancy agreement gives certain rights to both you and your landlord, for example, your right to occupy the accommodation and your landlord’s right to receive rent for letting the accommodation to you.

 There are several types of tenancy that landlords use, each having different rights and responsibilities.
-At Epping Forest District Council we grant various types of tenancies:
+At Epping Forest District Council we grant 4 types of tenancies:

-An introductory tenancy gives you similar rights to that of a secure tenant, however you can be evicted more easily.
+An introductory tenancy gives you similar rights to that of a secure tenant, however you can be evicted easier.
 There are also certain restrictions such as:

-- you cannot swap your property with another council tenant; and
+- You cannot swap your property with another council tenant

 You automatically become a flexible or secure tenant after 12 months, unless we have either:

-- extended your introductory tenancy for a further six months.
-We may elect to extend your tenancy where there have been minor breaches of the tenancy conditions, but where these breaches are not serious enough for us to apply to the County Court for possession of your home.
+- Extended your introductory tenancy for a further 6 months.
+We may elect to extend your tenancy where there have been minor breaches of the tenancy conditions, but where these breaches are not serious enough for us to apply to the county court for possession of your home

 As a secure tenant, you can normally live in the property for the rest of your life, as long as you don’t break the conditions of the tenancy.
-A secure (periodic) tenancy can only be ended by way of a Possession Order granted by the County Court.
+A secure (periodic) tenancy can only be ended by way of a Possession Order granted by the county court.
+You can:

-- make improvements to your home – you’ll need permission from us for some types of work; and
+- Make improvements to your home – you’ll need permission from us for some types of work

 We must explain our reasons if we decide not to renew your tenancy and give you a chance to challenge the decision.